tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Unity SDK/使用高清音质_intl_en.md

 ### Unity below 2019

-Currently, only Unity 2019 and higher can use `UnityEditor.iOS.Xcode`.
+Currently, only Unity 2019 and higher can use `UnityEditor.iOS.Xcode.Extensions`.
 You can export the `UnityEditor.iOS.Xcode` package from a higher version for use in a lower version, or directly decompress the attachment [UnityEditorAV.iOS.XCode.zip](http://dldir1.qq.com/hudongzhibo/QCloud_TGP/GME/GME2.9.0/Other/UnityEditorAV.iOS.XCode.zip) and place it in the `Editor` folder of the project directory.

 ![](https://qcloudimg.tencent-cloud.cn/raw/a141d2c41dc4494148e9451d3d63cd38.png)